dp-pcs/Trilogy-AI-CoE-MCP/DEMO_SCRIPT.md

 **[Speak]**
 "As you can see, Claude can now access our Substack feed through the MCP server, providing seamless integration with our content."

+## Part 8.5: Testing with the MCP Inspector (1 minute)

+**[Screen: Claude Desktop or Cursor Inspector interface]**

+### Step 11.5: Use the Inspector Tool

+"Before we wrap up, let's use the built-in Inspector to verify our MCP server's tools and responses."

+1. Open the Inspector in your AI assistant (Developer tab in Claude Desktop, MCP extension in Cursor, etc.).
+2. Connect to your running MCP server.
+3. Browse the list of available tools (list_articles, list_authors, list_topics, read_article).
+4. Select a tool and fill in the input fields (e.g., limit for list_articles).
+5. Send a request and observe the response.
+6. Try intentionally invalid input to see error handling in action.

+**[Speak]**
+"The Inspector is a great way to interactively test and debug your MCP server.
+You can see exactly what tools are available, what input they expect, and what output they produce.
+This is especially useful for troubleshooting and for learning how to call your MCP server from other clients."

 ## Part 9: Universal Compatibility (1 minute)

 **[Screen: Cursor/Windsurf settings]**